 Believing in the importance of excellence in teaching as a contributing factor in the progress of chemistry, the Board of Directors of the Northeastern Section have selected this form of award as a memorial to Professor Norris, himself a teacher of great repute.
 The award will consist of a suitably inscribed certificate and a sum of money, and will ordinarily be given biennially, in the years when the Richards Medal for achievement in research is not awarded by the Northeastern Section.

 Professor Norris was a student of Ira Remsen, one of chemistry’s greatest teachers.
 (Norris) gained his outstanding reputation as a chemistry teacher at Harvard and Clarke (sic) Universities, as Professor at Vanderbilt University and Simmons College; and at the Massachusetts Institute of Technology where he became Director of the Research Laboratory of Organic Chemistry.
 He was Chairman of the Northeastern Section, was twice President of the American Chemical Society and served on its Board of Directors for eleven years.”

 The early recipients were chosen by a secret committee, again led by Esselen, who remained active in promoting the memory of Norris for the next couple of years until his death in October, 1952.
 Open election of the Norris Award Committee did not begin until 1954, when it was realized also that the capital funds were adequate to give the award annually, instead of biennially.
-The first presentation was made in May, 1951 at the Harvard Club to George Shannon Forbes (an old friend of Norris), an outstanding teacher at both Harvard and, in retirement, at Northeastern University.
+The first presentation was made on May 10, 1951 at the Harvard Club to George Shannon Forbes (an old friend of Norris), an outstanding teacher at both Harvard and, in retirement, at Northeastern University.

 The first paragraph of this account is from the Program for the James Flack Norris Award of 2002, section: “The Award.’
 The remaining paragraphs are from an article by Myron S. Simon in The NUCLEUS, 2002 LXXXI (3),4.